tinaponting/ai-robots-scrapers/README.md

 # Updates:
+241126: new ChinaAi added in script and robots.txt, /whole Robots.txt avaible at: Wordpress single user.
 241119, updated, block ai + ai scrapers list.
 241118, updated, aiscrapers list, with more alternatives to block ai.